Home » Water Quality » Tap Water » Can You Drink Chicago Tap Water in 2023?

 Total trihalomethanes (TTHMs), haloacetic acids (HAA5), and fluoride are also measured in Chicago’s tap water.

-• TTHMs are by-products of chlorine that are used by municipalities for water disinfection.
-Although high levels of them can be carcinogenic, the local governments are careful not to surpass the EPA standards of 80 ppb.
-There’s no concern for TTHMs in Chicago as there are only 29.8 ppb of them present in the tap water.
+• TTHMs are chlorine by-products used by municipalities for water disinfection.
+Although they can be carcinogenic at high levels, local governments are careful not to surpass the EPA standards of 80 ppb.
+There’s no concern for TTHMs in Chicago, as only 32.6 ppb of them are present in the tap water.

 Does Chicago Have Hard Water?

-According to the USGS (United States Geological Survey), water hardness levels are as follows:
+According to the USGS (United States Geological Survey), the water hardness levels are as follows:

 • 0 – 60ppm hardness: soft